Flower Mound – The Community

-Located in Denton County, with an area on the south boundary in Tarrant County, Flower Mound encompasses 46 square miles in the heart of the DFW Metroplex.
-The town is 20 miles northwest of Dallas, 25 miles northeast of Fort Worth, and three miles north of DFW International Airport, making it “ten minutes from anywhere in the world.”
+Located in Denton County, with an area on the south boundary in Tarrant County, Flower Mound encompasses 45 square miles in the heart of the DFW Metroplex.
+The Town is 20 miles northwest of Dallas, 25 miles northeast of Fort Worth, and 3 miles north of DFW International Airport, making it “ten minutes from anywhere in the world.”

 Flower Mound, Lewisville and Highland Village are just a few of the communities bringing economic and neighborhood growth to Denton County, while Grapevine Lake, Lake Lewisville and Lake Ray Roberts provide water recreation and outdoor activity.

-Dallas/Fort Worth is the nation’s ninth-largest metropolitan area.
+The Dallas-Fort Worth Metroplex is the nation’s ninth-largest metropolitan area.
 By nearly any measure, Dallas can claim to be the business capital and wholesale and retail market center for the southwest.

 Business leaders around the country recognize Texas’ booming business climate.
-For the third year in a row, the nation’s leading executives ranked Texas the best state in the nation to do business.
+According to Fortune, Texas was ranked as the No. 1 best state in America to start a new business.
 The reasons mirror the same things for which many publications have applauded Texas – controlled taxes and spending, reasonable regulations, an educated work force, quality of life, and infrastructure.

-Texas is home to 58 of the nation’s Fortune 500 companies, more than any other state in the U.S. Texas also has the 15th-largest economy in the world, just behind Canada at 12th place and Mexico at 14th place.
+Texas is home to 50 of the nation’s Fortune 500 companies, 24 of them located in the DFW Metroplex.
+Texas also has the 10th-largest economy in the world based on GDP.

-The population of Flower Mound has grown from 15,527 in 1990 to just under 63,000 in 2009.
+The population of Flower Mound has grown from 15,527 in 1990 to 76,030 in 2019.
 Flower Mound’s location – in close proximity to Dallas/Fort Worth International Airport and Alliance Airport, at the heart of the “golden triangle” – along with development-ready land, has contributed to this phenomenal growth.

-More than 61 percent of the town’s residents have earned an associate’s/bachelor’s degree or higher, offering employers some of the highest skilled workers in the north Texas area.
-Several colleges and universities are just minutes away, helping to ensure that employers have quality training available to meet their needs. *Population & Tax Tables
+More than 67.5 percent of the Town’s residents have earned an associate’s/bachelor’s degree or higher, offering employers some of the highest skilled workers in the north Texas area.
+Several colleges and universities are just minutes away, helping to ensure that employers have quality training available to meet their needs.

-Flower Mound has a council/manager form of government, with an elected mayor and five council members serving staggered two-year terms.
-Residents and visitors can stay informed about activities and issues by receiving the Town of Flower Mound newsletter, calling the 972-539-TOWN line, tuning in to FMTV on the local cable channel, or accessing the town’s website at http://www.flower-mound.com/.
+Flower Mound has a council/manager form of government, with an elected mayor and five council members serving staggered three-year terms.
+Residents and visitors can stay informed about activities and issues by receiving the Town of Flower Mound newsletter, calling the 972-539-SERV line, tuning in to FMTV on the local cable channel, or accessing the Town’s website at http://www.flower-mound.com/.

 Denton County is governed by a Commissioners Court including a county judge elected at-large, and four county commissioners elected by precinct.